jperezmota/perspective-api/README.md

 ### Front-End Web App

-The above image correspond to the web app that use this API.
+The above image corresponds to the web app that uses this API.
 This application can be found in the following link: [Perspective Web App](https://github.com/jperezmota/perspective-web-app)

 ## Built With